-Q: Is permission needed to adapt or redraw AIP material?
+Q: Is permission needed to adapt or redraw AIP Publishing material?

 Yes.
-Permission is still needed from the copyright holder if you are adapting or redrawing material.
+Permission is still needed if you are adapting or redrawing material.
 If you are significantly modifying the material so as to create a new and unique work that would be eligible for copyright protection on its own, then permission is not needed.

 Q: Is permission needed for an image taken from the Internet?

 Yes.
 Images appearing on the Internet are under copyright, and care must be taken to locate the copyright holder and obtain permission.

 Q: If I am reusing my own AIP Publishing material, do I need permission?

 Authors are permitted to reuse their own material with proper credit to the original source in the AIP Publishing publication.